bkamapantula/bkamapantula.github.io/_posts/2020-05-16-google-mobility.md

 - Each row represents a region (ex: Kerala).
 - Each column represents a day (ex: April 15).
 - Each heatmap cell represents variation of an activity (ex: workplaces) on a single day captured by color.
 - As India enforced lockdown all activities fell except that of residential homes.
-People followed a janata curfew on 22nd March as a precursor to the lockdown on 25th March.
-Activity patterns began to chance since 22nd March.
+People followed janata curfew as requested by the Prime Minister on 22nd March as a precursor to the lockdown on 25th March.
+Activity patterns began to change since 22nd March.

 <div id="vis"></div>